What is Total Expense Ratio? All you need to know

 1. Total Annual Expenses: This is like the cost of running a business.
 It includes things like salaries of the people who manage the fund, office costs like rent, utilities, and technology, legal and accounting fees, etc.

 2. Net Assets: This is the total value of all the investments the fund has made.
-It's like the total amount of money in the fund's bank account.
+It’s the total market value of all the investments the fund holds, minus any liabilities, not just cash.

 If a mutual fund has total annual expenses of ₹1 crore and net assets of ₹100 crore, its expense ratio would be: